Neural Score Matching for High-Dimensional Causal Inference: NEURAL SCORE MATCHING

-To start, we consider a \textit{linear} balancing score $b(X)$, meaning that $b$ is a linear function.
+To solve this, we consider a \textit{linear} balancing score $b(X)$, meaning that $b$ is a linear function.
 For example, this can be realised by considering the first layer of a neural network before applying an activation function.
-In this simple case, we can leverage popular integral probability metrics which \textit{can} be estimated with finite samples, in contrast to the total variation distance.
+In this simple case, and under strong assumptions on the distribution of $X$, we can leverage popular integral probability metrics which \textit{can} be estimated with finite samples, in contrast to the total variation distance.